 To learn more about university credit transfers please refer to the Connecticut Community College Nursing Program (CT-CCNP) & Southern Connecticut State University RN-BS Program Comparison Chart.

 |NUR351||Evidence Based Nursing Practice||2|

 |NUR457||Advanced Clinical Concepts: Selected Health Issues for Practice||3|

 |NUR459||Leadership and Management in Contemporary Nursing Practice||4|

 |NUR463||Concepts of Community Health Nursing for RN/BSN Students||4|

 |NUR467||Care Across the Continuum for Special Populations||3|

-In addition to the Nursing Prerequisite courses, students must also fulfill university requirements within SCSU's Liberal Education Program (LEP) and meet a minimum of 128 credits to graduate with a BSN degree, 30 of which need to be completed at SCSU.
+In addition to the Nursing Prerequisite courses, students must also fulfill university requirements within SCSU's Liberal Education Program (LEP) and meet a minimum of 128 credits to graduate with a BS degree, 30 of which need to be completed at SCSU.
 Transfer work may apply to some or all of the following.
 Please keep in mind that unlike the Nursing Prerequisite courses, the requirements listed below may be taken while enrolled in the nursing courses.

 Multilingual Communication (Intermediate level)